NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/README.md

 ## Registrants

-Do not add your name to this list - it is maintained by the organizers based on your paid registration.
+Do not add your name to this list - it is maintained by the organizers based on your registration.

 <!-- ORGANIZERS: please edit REGISTRANTS.md -->